-\$454,000 Species and habitat restoration and conservation work, e.g., disease monitoring and management, population augmentation, habitat enhancement in community types of greatest conservation need to keep the maximum number of species from declining and therefore prevent the need for listing, landowner incentive programs to keep working lands available for wildlife.
-Specific projects: Monitor bat populations and surveillance for a disease: white-nose syndrome.
-Habitat enhancement and restoration projects with a focus on wetland - riparian areas and prairie grasslands.
-Initiate 10-year review of Montana's SWAP, a document that guides FWP's work to manage and conserve SGCN and the habitats they depend on.
-The plan is required by the USFWS to be eligible for federal funding and is due in 2025. \$403,375 Inventory and monitoring work on species of greatest conservation need and species in need of inventory as determined through a formal ranking process, with a primary objective of preventing the need for ESA listing and minimizing the impact of ESA listings on private landowners, industry, and recreationists.
-Specific projects: Surveys for at least two species petitioned for listing under the ESA in 2022: pygmy rabbit and pinyon jays.
-Annual statewide bird monitoring program in collaboration with USFS, BLM, and private landowners provides data on nearly 200 bird species, including 36 SGCN.
-Year two of a three-year statewide shorebird survey in collaboration with 11 western states.
-Rangewide surveys for the Rocky Mountain breeding population of Harlequin ducks in collaboration with Idaho, Wyoming, and Alberta. \$180,000 Research and data analysis that provide information needed to conserve, restore, and enhance populations and habitat for species of greatest conservation need and other nongame wildlife.
+\$454,000 Species and habitat restoration and conservation work (e.g., disease monitoring and management, population augmentation, habitat enhancement in community types of greatest conservation need to keep the maximum number of species from declining and therefore prevent the need for listing, landowner incentive programs to keep working lands available for wildlife).
+Specific projects: Monitor bat populations and surveillance for a disease: white-nose syndrome Habitat enhancement and restoration projects with a focus on wetland - riparian areas and prairie grasslands.
+Continue 10-year review of Montana's State Wildlife Action Plan, a document that guides FWP's work to manage and conserve SGCN and the habitats they depend on.
+The plan is required by the USFWS to be eligible for federal funding and is due in 2025. \$403,375 Inventory and monitoring work on SGCN and species in need of inventory as determined through a formal ranking process with a primary objective of preventing the need for ESA listing and minimizing the impact of ESA listings on private landowners, industry, and recreationists.
+Specific projects: Continue surveys for two species petitioned for listing under the ESA in 2022: pygmy rabbit and pinyon jay.
+Annual statewide bird monitoring program in collaboration with USFS, BLM, and private landowners provides data on nearly 200 bird species, including three dozen SGCN.
+Year three of a 3-year statewide shorebird survey in collaboration with 11 western states.
+Range-wide surveys for the Rocky Mountain breeding population of harlequin ducks in collaboration with Idaho, Wyoming, and Alberta. \$180,000 Research and data analysis that provide information needed to conserve, restore, and enhance populations and habitat for SGNC and other nongame wildlife.
 Graduate research projects could meet these needs.
-Continue establishing a network of motus stations to track migration and movement of birds and bats equipped with tiny radio transmitters.
-Fund three graduate research projects that provide information critical to the effective management of SGCN and the habitats they depend on.
-Hire a biometrician to design statistically rigorous surveys and analyze results to provide credible information to provide to the USFWS and avert ESA listings. \$ 50,000 Internship program to provide professional development opportunities for undergraduate students in wildlife biology and related degree programs while increasing capacity of nongame program biologists.
-Summer interns have become critical to meeting annual survey and inventory goals. \$ 50,000 K-12 education and wildlife viewing programs.
+Continue establishing a network of Motus stations to track migration and movement of birds and bats equipped with tiny radio transmitters.
+Continue to fund two graduate research projects that provide information critical to the effective management of SGCN and the habitats they depend on. \$ 50,000 Internship program.
+This program provides professional development opportunities for undergraduate students in wildlife biology and related degree programs while increasing capacity of nongame program biologists.
+Summer interns have become critical to meeting annual survey and inventory goals. \$ 50,000 K-12 education and wildlife-viewing programs.
 Work with staff at Montana WILD to design and deliver distance learning programs on nongame species.
 Increase opportunities for wildlife viewing and outreach projects that encourage more Montanans to appreciate Montana wildlife. \$1,137,375 Total FY24 appropriation (nongame checkoff + marijuana tax)